Two CCC students and one CCC alum wore crowns during 2018-19.

 - Managing Stormwater at Your Home & Business: We are All Downstream presented by Andy Szatko, environmental quality control technician with the city of Omaha’s stormwater program.

 NJCAA Academic All-Americans

-The National Junior College Athletic Association (NJCAA) recognized 22 Central Community College student-athletes for their academic achievement during 2017-18.
+The National Junior College Athletic Association (NJCAA) has recognized 22 Central Community College student-athletes and one team for academic achievement during 2018-19.